How To Use A Skills Matrix

 It’s undoubtedly not as insidious or underhanded as you initially believed, but it still comes across as an uncomfortable email that results in some awkward conversations.
 It’s hard to objectively judge and grade yourself.
 Plus, it’s always going to be in the back of your mind on whether this is a tool that is being used to “weed out the weak”.
 Nonetheless, you fill it out and send it back to HR for them to begin their process.

 You may or may not have gone through such an exercise yourself, but, the reality is that this is a pretty good project management tool to use with your teams as well.
-Everyone looks for project management solutions that provide visibility into the capability of the team and the Skills Matrix is just such a solution.
+Everyone looks for techniques that provide visibility into the capability of the team and the Skills Matrix is one of those.

 The Skills Matrix is especially important if you have just been assigned a brand new team that you have never worked with before.
 Or, you may be in the position that you are taking over a project that someone else was running and you have never worked with this group of people.